 Three Forks Trailhead is at the junction of Hwy 31A and Sandon Road, eight kilometres east of New Denver.

 Part of the former CPR line, this trail extends over 52 kilometres from South Slocan in the south to Slocan in the north.
+Access points with parking are at Slocan (by the beach and at Gravel Pit Rd.), Lemon Creek, Winlaw, Passmore, Slocan Park, Crescent Valley and South Slocan.
+For further info see the Rail Trail website.

 The Lakeside Trail takes you from one end of the village to the other along Slocan Lake and Carpenter Creek.
 Access the trail from Centennial Park, the bottom of the main street (6th Avenue) or Bigelow Bay.
 The trail on the south side of Carpenter Creek (west of Highway 6) is an off-leash dog park.